 All state-owned vehicles fall into two categories: 1) Motor Fleet Management-owned or 2) agency-owned.
-Regardless of ownership, all vehicles and records are subject to periodic MFM compliance reviews.

-It is important to remember that Motor Fleet Management regulations apply to all state-owned vehicles, including both MFM-owned and agency-owned vehicles.
-Agencies that own vehicles must comply with these regulations as they relate to agency-owned vehicles.
+Regardless of ownership, all vehicles and related records are subject to periodic MFM compliance reviews.
+Motor Fleet Management regulations apply to all state-owned vehicles.
+Both MFM-owned and agency-owned vehicles are regulated by MFM.
+Agencies that own vehicles must comply with these regulations.
 Agencies may establish their own fleet policies to meet their business needs; however, these policies must not conflict with or be less restrictive than MFM statutes, rules, regulations, and policies.